cal-itp/data-analyses/ntd/monthly_ridership_report/README.md

 Transit operators/agencies that are **Urban full reporters, that submit monthly ridership data to NTD from 2018 to present**, are included in this report.

 Operators/agencies that do not appear in the report may be due to:
-- Previousl Urban full reporters, but are currently not
+- Were previously Urban full reporters, but are currently not
 - Non-monthly reporters (small system/rural/reduced reporters)
-- Has not reported data since 2018
+- Has not reported data (empty or NULL values) since 2018
 - Has reported "0" data since 2018

 Examples: